getodk/docs/odkx-src/odk-2-sync-protocol.rst

     /**
      * OdkTables metadata column.
      *
-     * For ODK Survey, the user
+     * For ODK-X Survey, the user
      * that filled out the survey.
      *
      * Unclear what this would be